 Once your application has been approved, you will be contacted to register and pay all fees.
 No mail-in applications will be accepted.

-All Health Occupations courses require proof of a high school diploma, GED, or college transcript, and that a copy of the student’s high school diploma or GED must be kept on file.
+All Health Occupations courses require proof of a high school diploma, GED, or college transcript, and a copy of the student’s high school diploma or GED is kept on file.
 Wilson Community College recognizes high school diplomas from regionally accredited schools, private high schools, and home schools registered with the North Carolina Department of Public Instruction.
 Wilson Community College will also accept high school diplomas from correspondence schools accredited by the Distance Education and Training Council (DETC) and/or a regional accrediting agency, such as the Southern Association of Colleges and Schools.
-Nurse Aides wishing to check their date of registry expiration may go on-line to www.ncnar.org and click on “Verify Listing”.

-Dialysis, Nurse Aide (Levels I and II), Phlebotomy, and Pharmacy Technician courses require malpractice ($16.00) and Student Accident Insurance ($2.00) due at registration.
+Dialysis, Nurse Aide (Levels I and II), and Phlebotomy courses require malpractice ($16.00) and Student Accident Insurance ($2.00) due at registration.

 The Division of Continuing Education recognizes and is fully supportive of clinical agencies that choose to perform drug screening, criminal background checks, or fingerprinting of students.
 Costs associated for these tests are the responsibility of the student and are required unless otherwise indicated.
 This information should be made available if requested by the clinical site.